vecnode/dotnet-audio-app/README.md

 # dotnet-audio-app

-This repository contains a cross-platform .NET desktop audio application that interfaces with system audio on Windows, Linux, and macOS.
-Built with Avalonia UI, NAudio, and ONNX Runtime for AI capabilities.
+This repository contains a template for a .NET desktop audio application built with Avalonia UI, NAudio, and ONNX Runtime (for AI capabilities, future).
 This repository focuses on developing with open libraries and models.
-Tested on Windows 11, Ubuntu 22.04, and macOS.
+Tested on Windows 11.

 ![.NET Audio Controller Interface](./media/20250911.png)